PNC mortgage review

 |State availability||Available in all states|

-If you’re unsure if you’ll qualify for a mortgage with PNC, you can use its preapproval process.
 PNC boasts a turnaround time of as little as 48 hours.
-It requires a credit check, but can provide you with a letter stating how much you’re preapproved to borrow.
+It requires a credit check, but the application process takes only 20 to 30 minutes and in the end, PNC can provide you with a letter stating how much you’re preapproved to borrow.

-What you’ll need to apply may vary slightly based on your circumstances and the loan type you’re applying for.
-Typically you’ll want to have the following ready:
+What you’ll need to apply varies slightly based on your circumstances and which loan you want.
+Typically you should have the following ready before you apply:

 - Most recent month of pay stubs